Tropical Storm Beta churns slowly toward Texas and Louisiana

 HOUSTON (AP) — Tropical Storm Beta trudged toward the coasts of Texas and Louisiana on Sunday, threatening to bring more rain, wind and stress to a part of the country that has already been drenched and battered during this year’s unusually busy hurricane season.

 While Beta could bring up to 20 inches (51 centimeters) of rain to some areas of Texas and Louisiana over the next several days, it was no longer expected to reach hurricane intensity, the National Weather Service said Sunday.
-Beta was set to make landfall along Texas’ central or upper Gulf Coast late Monday or early Tuesday, with rainfall as its biggest threat.
-It was then expected to move northeastward along the coast and head into Louisiana sometime mid-week.
+Beta was moving a little faster Sunday afternoon and was set to make landfall along Texas’ central or upper Gulf Coast late Monday night, the National Hurricane Center said.
+It was then expected to move northeastward along the coast and head into Louisiana sometime mid-week, with rainfall as its biggest threat.

 Forecasters said Beta was not expected to bring the same amount of rainfall that Texas experienced during either Hurricane Harvey in 2017 or Tropical Storm Imelda last year.
 Harvey dumped more than 50 inches (127 centimeters) of rain on Houston and caused $125 billion in damage in Texas.
 Imelda, which hit Southeast Texas, was one of the wettest cyclones on record.